-Where Comics meet Culture
+Where Comics Meet Culture

 Growing up in a French Canadian family, I was surrounded by Belgian and French comic strips.
 Condensed to book format, they focus on social, political, and historical situations.
 Compared to the superhero comics of Marvel and DC.
 I grew up with Tintin, Asterix, Les Schtroumpf (The Smurfs) and Lucky Luke.
-Many of these works were adapted to TV in the form of Saturday morning cartoons, but for the most part, I often read them in there book form.
-I have a special place in my heart for this works.
-Now that my kids are starting to be interested in books, and not just Clifford or Peppa Pig, I have started to think about how to introduce them to the same French language French / Belgian culture that I was exposed to.
+Many of these works were adapted to TV in the form of Saturday morning cartoons, but for the most part, I often read them in their book form.
+I have a special place in my heart for this work.
+Now that my kids are starting to be interested in books, and not just Clifford or Peppa Pig, I have started to think about how to introduce them to the same French language and French/Belgian culture that I was exposed to.
 And of course, I enjoy the likes of Marvel and DC, I watched plenty of that growing up.
 (OK, last week, but who’s counting).

 So we decided to be lazybones after trucking around Brussels the whole day before, and we took the train from the Gare Central to Brux-Congress.
 While this meant I didn’t have to drag a toddler behind me while navigating the street of Brussels, this train lasted all of 5 minutes and cost 5 euro for one direction.
 If I could do it again, I would save the money and grab a coffee after the tour; it was a 10-minute walk back.
 Serious lazy bones this morning.

-When we walked up to the museum, we found this great entrance with statues of my favorite comic characters, and a few I had never heard of – not everything makes it across the pond, after all.
+When we walked up to the museum, we found this great entrance with statues of my favourite comic characters, and a few I had never heard of – not everything makes it across the pond, after all.

-The museum offers free wifi, which was abundantly clear when we saw a group of teens staring at their phones while sitting around a rather uncomfortable looking pole.
+The museum offers free wifi, which was abundantly clear when we saw a group of teens staring at their phones while sitting around a rather uncomfortable-looking pole.
 Before attempting to climb the stairs with the stroller and a sleeping baby, the front desk (at the top of the stairs) pointed me to the elevator.
 This is what happens when you don’t look around.
-The sign was clearly visible.
+The sign was visible.